Our Vision for Feast of the Heart

 I know more deeply and profoundly than ever that God redeems and softens all of the hardened parts of our hearts by…

-• Regeneration, conversion and faith in Jesus Christ as Savior and Lord
+- Regeneration, conversion, faith, and sanctification (maturity) in Jesus Christ as Savior and Lord

-• deeply painful and joyous circumstances that can be used by God
+- Deeply painful and joyous circumstances that can be used by God to help conform us to the likeness of His Son

 These dynamics transform a stony heart into a heart of flesh so that we might have a heart more like the heart of Jesus Christ.
 Are there people in your life whom you love enough to help them remember the nature and value of their own personal story, the true nature of their heart?
 How well do you know your own personal story and how God is using the most intimate details of your story to ignite His purpose and passion for your life and the lives of others?